 The constantly refreshed Netflix library offers plenty of incredible movies to choose from and it caters to all different kinds of movie fans.
 That includes the ever-popular sci-fi genre.
-Cyberpunk, steampunk, space opera, superheroes, science fantasy, dystopian, utopian, time travel — all of the science fiction genre’s greatest hits are represented on Netflix.
+Cyberpunk, steampunk, space opera, superheroes, science fantasy, dystopian, utopian, time travel — all science fiction genre’s greatest hits are represented on Netflix.

 Editor’s note – We will update this post as more great Netflix sci-fi movies are added to the service’s catalog and others are removed.

 After writing the screenplays for Sunshine and Dredd, novelist Alex Garland took the director’s seat for the sublime sci-fi thriller Ex Machina.
 The movie follows Blue Book (a.k.a.
-Basically Facebook/Google) employee Caleb (Domhall Gleeson) who is invited to visit the secluded, futuristic home of the company’s reclusive genius CEO Nathan (Oscar Isaac), who just so happens to have created an AI humanoid robot (Alicia Vikander) capable of passing the Turing Test.
-The result is a stylish, cerebral dive into what makes us truly human and one of the best sci-fi movies on Netflix.
+Basically Facebook/Google) employee Caleb (Domhnall Gleeson) who is invited to visit the secluded, futuristic home of the company’s reclusive genius CEO Nathan (Oscar Isaac), who just so happens to have created an AI humanoid robot (Alicia Vikander) capable of passing the Turing Test.
+The result is a stylish, cerebral dive into what makes us truly human.

-Star Wars: The Last Jedi
+4. Star Wars: The Last Jedi

 Ignore the stupid petitions, The Last Jedi is the best installment in Star Wars movie franchise since Return of the Jedi.
 The eighth episode in the Star Wars saga and the second entry in the sequel trilogy, The Last Jedi bravely refreshes the Star Wars formula by putting its new heroic trio — Rey (Daisy Ridley), Poe (Oscar Isaac) and Finn (John Boyega) — front and center, while also staying true to the series’ legacy.
 Luke Skywalker’s (Mark Hamill) sort-of-triumphant return to the big screen is judged perfectly and Adam Driver’s superb work finally puts Kylo Ren on the same level as the franchise’s many other memorable villains.
 Watch it, you must.

-Black Mirror: Bandersnatch
+10. Black Mirror: Bandersnatch